 What to see in Ibiza

 Although Ibiza is a party destination, it offers much more than that.
-The whole island is full of beaches and coves where you can spend a relaxing day after a busy night, explore the cultural sights and discover the stunning views of the island.
-There are also all kinds of water sports everywhere, boat trips to smaller islands and of course beach parties.
+The island is full of beaches and coves where you can spend a relaxing day after a busy night, explore the cultural sights and discover the island's stunning views.
+There are also all kinds of water sports everywhere, boat trips to smaller islands and beach parties.